-Based on categories, features, and market presence, I listed the top 10 open source RBAC tools that help organizations restrict system access by granting permissions and privileges to users.
+Based on GitHub activity, update frequency, and deployment model, I listed the top 8 open-source RBAC tools that help organizations restrict system access by granting users permissions and privileges.

 Open source RBAC tools based on GitHub stars